Carlosokumu/MarkdownEngine/README.md

 <img src="https://github.com/Carlosokumu/MarkdownEngine/blob/master/screenshots/Screenshot_20220120-092220.png" width="280"/>

 ## Adding Markdown
-After the User taps on the add button,the add screen is displayed.To enhance Ux,there's a sample markdown where the user can edit and know where to start.
+After the User taps on the add button,the add screen is displayed.To enhance UX,there's a sample markdown where the user can edit and know where to start.
+There is an improvised EditText that supports common Markdown Syntax.